renewablefunding/spectifly/README.md

     Awesome?:
-      Description: Whether or not the widget is awesome Related Entities:
+      Description: Whether or not the widget is awesome

+  Related Entities:
     Belongs To:
       Manufacturing Plant*:
         Description: The WidgetCo location that constructed the widget
         Type: Manufacturing Location

     Has Many:
       Accessories:
         Description: Widget Add-ons that augment the widget's functionality
         Type: Add On
 ```

 The root node, `Widget:` above, is required, and there can be only one node at
 this level.

-Directly below the root node, the only valid nodes are `Description` and
+Directly below the root node, the only valid nodes are `Description` (optional),
-`Fields`.
+`Fields` (required), and `Related Entities` (optional).
 The `Description` is a plain language description of the entity.
 The `Related Entities` node includes associations to other entities, grouped by how the entity is related.

 ### Fields